 - Pain and suffering damages

-You can sue someone if you hurt yourself on their private property in Louisiana, but filing an insurance claim may be possible instead.
-You should reach out to our firm to discuss your case and learn more about your:
+You can sue someone if you hurt yourself on their private property in Louisiana, but filing an insurance claim may be faster and cheaper.
+When you reach out to our personal injury firm about your case, we can discuss your:

 - Legal rights